 - 1. Turn off water heater gas valve typically located outside the RV.
 Water heater power should be OFF (both ELECTRIC & GAS switches).
 (Turn off power to the tankless water heater if equipped.) - 2.
 The Uni-Doc utility center has no dedicated water heater bypass valves.
 This function is built into the utility center. - 3.
 Level the RV and drain the fresh water tank, the tank (storage) water heater and the hot and cold water lines.
 Open all low point drains and the fresh water tank drain.
 Faucets inside the RV should be opened to relieve pressure to allow water lines to drain.
-Refer to Draining the Fresh Water System section.

-- 4. Remove the drain plug from the tank (storage) water heater located outside the RV (Fig 1).
+Refer to Draining the Fresh Water System section. - 4.
+Remove the drain plug from the tank (storage) water heater located outside the RV (Fig 1).
 Do not remove the drain plug if the water heater is hot or under pressure.
 Release pressure and let it cool down. - 5.
 To drain a tankless water heater (if equipped), open water faucets and use compressed air at the City Water Connection on the utility center.
-There is no drain plug. - Water filter should be removed for winterizing.
+There is no drain plug. - 6.
+Water filter should be removed for winterizing.
 See Water Purification System section.
-Your RV may have one of two types of filters:

-Full System Canister Filter: Remove the canister, take out the filter and then re-attach the empty canister.

-Cartridge Water Filter: Remove the cartridge filter and replace it with a bypass hose (supplied with your RV).
+Your RV may have one of two types of filters: - Full System Canister Filter: Remove the canister, take out the filter and then re-attach the empty canister. - Cartridge Water Filter: Remove the cartridge filter and replace it with a bypass hose (supplied with your RV). - 7.
+Turn the (color) valve handles to the POWER-FILL position. - Low point drains should be open to remove water in the lines.